Bannerbild | zur Startseite Bannerbild | zur Startseite

 Who we are

-Schloss Wiepeprsdorf was the historic home of Bettina and Achim von Arnim, the famous romantic literary couple, who moved there in 1814.
+Schloss Wiepersdorf was the historic home of Bettina and Achim von Arnim, the famous romantic literary couple, who moved there in 1814.
 Their works, European romanticism and its role as a precursor to modern literature, the arts and music are given our special attention.

 The Association has handed over responsibility for the "Bettina und Achim von Arnim - Museum" at Wiepersdorf, to the Cultural Foundation in 2019.
 It was renovated in 2022.